KorAP/Kustvakt/README.md

   provides user and policy management and extended services (e.g. resource and annotation services) in addition to the basic services.
 This version requires a database (Sqlite is provided) and an LDAP system for user authentication.

-# Prerequisites
+# Services

-Jdk 1.7, Git, Maven 3, MySQL (optional).
+Services including their usage examples are described in the [wiki](https://github.com/KorAP/Kustvakt/wiki).

 # Setup

+Prerequisites: Jdk 1.7, Git, Maven 3, MySQL (optional).

 Clone the latest version of Kustvakt
 <pre>